6. Continuous probability distributions#

 Note

-Recall again that for skewed distributions such as this one, reporting the mean might be misleading.
-This is why most people get angry when they read the news about the prospering economy (“yeah, we’d like to see that kind of money in our pockets”).
-Hence, it is not only \(\mu\) that matters, it is also \(\sigma\) that quantifies the discrepancy between the rich and the poor (too much inequality is bad, but also too much uniformity is to be avoided).
+Recall again that for skewed a distribution such as the log-normal one, reporting the mean might be misleading.
+This is why most people are sceptical when they read the news about our prospering economy (“yeah, we’d like to see that kind of money in our pockets”).
+It is not only \(\mu\) that matters, but also \(\sigma\) that quantifies the discrepancy between the rich and the poor.

 For a normal distribution, the situation is vastly different.
-The mean, the median, and the most probable outcomes tend to be the same: the distribution is symmetric around \(\mu\).
+The mean, the median, and the most probable outcomes are the same: the distribution is symmetric around \(\mu\).

 What is the fraction of people with earnings below the mean in our \(\mathrm{LN}(10.3, 0.58)\) model?
 Hint: use scipy.stats.lognorm.cdf to get the answer.

-Consider again the dataset on the populations of the US cities in the 2000 US Census:
+Consider again the populations of the US cities:

 cities = np.genfromtxt("https://raw.githubusercontent.com/gagolews/" +